Crewe

 The Southern Gateway Link is being funded by the Government's Future High Streets Fund programme, with highway improvements already completed on Vernon Way and Mill Street.

-A Cheshire East Highways spokesperson told Nub News: "The closure of High Street in Crewe is part of the Southern Gateway project and has been extended due to unforeseen ground conditions uncovered during the works.
+In June, a Cheshire East Highways spokesperson told Nub News: "The closure of High Street in Crewe is part of the Southern Gateway project and has been extended due to unforeseen ground conditions uncovered during the works.

 "While the permit allows for the road to remain closed until the end of August, this is a worst-case scenario, and the road may open sooner.